marcodlk/mstc-cloud-tools/README.md

 ## What About The Rest of The Module?

-Aside `nslookup`, which is an exact copy of what is in `mstc-web-astros`, the rest of the module can be ignored for now as it is not quite ready yet.
+Aside from `nslookup`, which is an exact copy of what is in `mstc-web-astros`, the rest of the module can be ignored for now as it is not quite ready yet.
 Although the code logic is mostly the same as what is in `mstc-web-astros` at the time of this writing, there are some slight